thecoolwinter/blog/_posts/2019-6-12-sub-to-rss-feed-in-IFTTT.md

 ---
 layout: post
 title: Sending firebase notifications for an RSS post
-hide_title: true
+hide_title: false
 tags: [IFTTT, Firebase, Firebase Functions]
 excerpt: Use webhooks and cloud functions to automate notifications for your favorite blog.
 author: thecoolwinter
 published: false
 ---
-# Sending firebase notifications for an RSS post
-### Use webhooks and cloud functions to automate notifications for your favorite blog.
+## Use webhooks and cloud functions to automate notifications for your favorite blog.

 I had an idea, my favorite author (Patrick Rothfus) is currently writing his next book.
 I was bored, so I decided to create an app to send me a notification when he posted his next blog post.
 To accomplish this I decided to use a combination of two free services: Google Firebase and IFTTT.